ayushmaan-c4d/laravel-video-calling/README.md

-#This is MultiUser(upto 4 participants) Video calling in laravel with video calling according to selcted user.
+#This is MultiUser Video calling in laravel with video calling according to selcted user.

 Project created & build by Ayushmaan Manhas.